RadMageIRL/DQVI_SCRIPT_REFILL/README.md

 - **Enix** - *Dragon Quest VI: Maboroshi no Daichi*, 1995.
 - The **RetroGameTalk** user GwardoJones whose report first established that the missing messages were dialogue rather than menu strings, which is what started this.
+- ioev - Conducted thorough playtesting that uncovered critical text placeholders, typos, and translation gaps in the Battle Message Pool.

 ## License